matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

 events which are not explicitly bound to rooms, like the global `m.presence` event.

-Examples of how this feature could be used are; as regular status updates to a user-requested long-lived task, which a bot might has started for a received event.
-Or pehaps as a GPS live-location feature, where participating client would regularly post their current location relative to a persistent geo-URI event.
-Perhaps for organizing meetups, or for viewing active tracking of the locations of vehicles in an autonomous fleet - maybe along with peristent messages posted at a lesser rate for a timeline generation.
+Examples of how this feature could be used are; as regular status updates to a user-requested long-lived task, which a bot might have started for a received event.
+Or perhaps as a GPS live-location feature, where participating clients would regularly post their current location relative to a persistent geo-URI event.
+Perhaps for organizing meetups, or for viewing active tracking of the locations of vehicles in an autonomous fleet - maybe along with peristent messages posted at a lesser rate for timeline generation.

 The example that will be used througout this proposal is an ephemeral data object that's tracking the current status of a user-requested 3D print, with some basic printer- and print-status